AST4320 – Cosmology and Extragalactic Astronomy

 Examination

-- Oral presentation (20-25 minutes) towards the end of the semester, on a chosen topic related to the course content (a list of topics will be handed out).
+• Oral presentation (20-25 minutes) on a chosen topic related to the course content (a list of topics will be handed out).
 The presentation counts 20 % towards the final grade.

-- Final oral exam, which counts for 40 % towards the final grade.
+• Final written exam, which counts 50 % towards the final grade.

 The final grade is determined after an overall assessment of all the parts.